 Pour the remaining gelatin into an 8″ X 8″ baking pan lined with non-stick aluminum foil.
 (It will be much easier to lift out the set gelatin.)

 Chill this until the gelatin is firm.
 (In the fridge, it wasn’t firming up fast enough for me.
 So, I placed it in the freezer for a few more minutes.)

 When it was firm enough to cut with a knife and hold its shape, the aluminum foil was lifted out of the pan.
 A sharp knife was used to cut the gelatin into little cubes.

 Place 1/2 of the 8-ounce tub of Cool-Whip in a mixing bowl, and by hand, beat in the one cup of thickened gelatin.
 It will be a pale mint color.
 Add a few drops of green food coloring to make it a little brighter, if you like.

 Spoon the Cool-Whip gelatin mixture into 8 – mini dessert dishes.
 Chill, while the gelatin in the square pan is firming.

 * I found the perfect set-up for chilling these!
 This plastic refrigerator bin, which I found at the Tuesday Morning store, is perfect for this.
 Notice, in the bottom I placed two silicone potholders.
+(We are an Amazon affiliate and may receive a small percentage of any sales through this link at no cost to you.
+Thanks for supporting this website!)
 The glasses have a tendency to slide on most trays.
 The silicone holds them perfectly and the edges of the plastic bin are high enough to contain them nicely!